FFS Introducing is new for 2020 – a photographic competition open to everyone

 The FFS People’s Choice Award 2020

 This award is chosen by the public, through an online vote and is chosen from the FFS Introducing 26 finalists.
 It goes to the image with the most votes.
-Voting opens 5 September 2020 and closes during our event at the Royal Geographical Society on 12 November.
+Voting opens in October and will be announced via our social media and enewsletter and closes during our exhibition at gallery@oxo.

 If your photo is selected as part of the Introducing 26 we reserve the right to produce postcards and prints to sell in aid of our campaign, as well as using the images for press and promotion.
 The photographer will be credited.
 For all entries we reserve the right to use the photos in association with the campaign digitally.
 In all cases the photographer retains all rights beyond these competition requirements.